dragoon/django-selenium/README.rst

 MyDriver class
 ==============

-| ``MyDriver`` class from ``django_selenium.tescases`` offers extended functionality on top of ``selenium.webdriver.remote.webdriver.WebDriver`` class.
+| ``MyDriver`` class from ``django_selenium.testcases`` offers extended functionality on top of
+``selenium.webdriver.remote.webdriver.WebDriver`` class.

-It has a number of convinient shortcuts to handle frequently used operations, see source code for details, documentation will be here soon.
+It has a number of convenient shortcuts to handle frequently used operations

+- Documentation

 .. _Django: http://www.djangoproject.com/
 .. _Selenium: http://seleniumhq.org/